UC SAN DIEGO | UNIVERSITY ART GALLERY

-Founded in 1966, the University Art Gallery at UCSD has a long-standing commitment to new forms of artistic practice.
-The UAG’s inaugural exhibition was “Art of Latin America Since Independence,” which featured over four hundred paintings, prints and drawings from sixteen different countries.
+The University Art Gallery's inaugural exhibition was Art of Latin America Since Independence, which featured over four hundred paintings, prints and drawings from sixteen different countries.
 The following year saw an extensive survey of contemporary Chilean Art.
-This dialogue continued with the “Arte Picante” juried exhibition of Chicano art, “Chile from Within,” and an important early exhibition of photographs by Tina Modotti curated by Patricia Albers.
+This dialogue continued with the Arte Picante juried exhibition of Chicano art, Chile from Within, and an important early exhibition of photographs by Tina Modotti curated by Patricia Albers.
 Throughout the 1970s and ‘80s curators such as David Antin, Moria Roth, Donald Lewallen and Gerry McAllister presented some of the first west coast exhibitions featuring performance, installation-based work, and sound art.
-In 1968 alone the UAG presented work by influential Conceptualists such as Michael Asher, John Baldessari, Paul Brach and Miriam Shapiro (the last three were also faculty members), along with Frank Stella, Helen Frankenthaler, Morris Louis and Philip Pearlstein.
+In 1968 alone the Gallery presented work by influential Conceptualists such as Michael Asher, John Baldessari, Paul Brach and Miriam Shapiro (the last three were also faculty members), along with Frank Stella, Helen Frankenthaler, Morris Louis and Philip Pearlstein.
 Fluxus: the Big Book, in 1969 was one of the first Fluxus exhibitions in California and included a Fluxus parade directed by John Baldessari and Robert Watts.
-Throughout the 1970s the UAG continued to feature innovative new work by younger artists or groups which were soon to achieve fame (Richard Serra in 1970, Nancy Spero and Mabou Mines in 1971, Simone Forti’s performance work in 1972, Ed Ruscha’s artist’s books in 1973, Mary Beth Edelson in 1977, Juan Downey, Betye Saar, and Douglas Huebler in 1979.
+Throughout the 1970s the Gallery continued to feature innovative new work by younger artists or groups which were soon to achieve fame (Richard Serra in 1970, Nancy Spero and Mabou Mines in 1971, Simone Forti’s performance work in 1972, Ed Ruscha’s artist’s books in 1973, Mary Beth Edelson in 1977, Juan Downey, Betye Saar, and Douglas Huebler in 1979.

 The 1980s saw exhibits by Niki de Saint Phalle, a major survey of women’s performance art (featuring Laurie Anderson, Jacki Apple, Lynn Hershman, Pauline Oliveros, Yvonne Rainer, Martha Rosler, and Adrian Piper), early works by Los Angeles-based artists Michael Kelley and Jeffrey Vallance, along with shows featuring Terry Allen and Komar and Melamid.
-During the 1990s and early 2000s, under gallery director Gerry McAllister, the UAG presented video installations by Norman and Bruce Yonemoto (1990), public works by Alexis Smith, the first sculptural installation created by painter Leon Golub (1992), along with an exhibition by activist artist Conrad Atkinson.
-The UAG also presented exhibitions during this time of painters such as Philip Taaffe, Lari Pittman, and Ross Bleckner, and John Ahearn’s body cast sculptures from the South Bronx.
-Exhibitions over the past decade have included “Living in Context,” which explored collaborative approaches to urban housing projects in San Diego, a solo exhibition by Luis Gispert, a retrospective of works by the Cuban photographer Mario Algaze, the first solo exhibition of the young African-American artist lauren woods, a solo show dedicated to Ken Gonzales-Day’s work exploring the history of lynching in the American Southwest, and one of the first exhibitions in the United States to present the work of contemporary art collectives working in Argentina.
+During the 1990s and early 2000s, under gallery director Gerry McAllister, the Gallery presented video installations by Norman and Bruce Yonemoto (1990), public works by Alexis Smith, the first sculptural installation created by painter Leon Golub (1992), along with an exhibition by activist artist Conrad Atkinson.
+The Gallery also presented exhibitions during this time of painters such as Philip Taaffe, Lari Pittman, and Ross Bleckner, and John Ahearn’s body cast sculptures from the South Bronx.
+Exhibitions over the past decade have included Living in Context, which explored collaborative approaches to urban housing projects in San Diego, a solo exhibition by Luis Gispert, a retrospective of works by the Cuban photographer Mario Algaze, the first solo exhibition of the young African-American artist lauren woods, a solo show dedicated to Ken Gonzales-Day’s work exploring the history of lynching in the American Southwest, and one of the first exhibitions in the United States to present the work of contemporary art collectives working in Argentina.